Health and Safety During the Coronavirus Pandemic

 Latest information on social distancing is available from the Government's website.

-You must ensure where possible there is a two metre gap between people at all times, where this is not possible, there needs to be a minimum of a meter gap with risk mitigation in place.
+You must ensure where possible there is a two metre gap between people at all times.
+Where this is not possible, there needs to be a minimum of a meter gap with risk mitigation in place.
+Further information is available on the Government's website:

 To achieve this, you may need to change the layout of the business and how you operate.
 This may require you to reduce the number of people allowed in the premises at one time.